 Liquidity risk is the risk that the Board will encounter difficulty in meeting its obligations associated with financial liabilities.
 Liquidity risk includes the risk that, as a result of operational liquidity requirements, the Board will not have sufficient funds to settle a transaction on the due date; will be forced to sell financial assets at a value, which is less than what they are worth; or may be unable to settle or recover a financial asset.
-The Board is exposed to this risk mainly in respect of its accounts payable and commitments.
+The Board is exposed to this risk mainly in respect of its accounts payable.

 The Board has a planning and budgeting process in place to help determine the funds required to support the Board's normal operating requirements on an ongoing basis.
 Financial obligations are paid from the Due from Province of Nova Scotia account.
-Liquidity risk is considered high because expenditures are consistently in excess of revenue and the note receivable from Province of Nova Scotia is decreasing quickly.
-Once the receivable is gone the Province of Nova Scotia will have to decide whether or not to extend funding to the Board.
+Liquidity risk is considered high because expenditures have historically been in excess of revenue and the note receivable from Province of Nova Scotia has decreased in recent years.
+If the receivable is ultimately depleted, the Province of Nova Scotia will decide whether or not to extend funding to the Board.